 Now that my finals are coming up, I’m finding it harder and harder to find time to read, or at least, to justify my “fun” reading when I should be reading French literature.
-You can imagine my annoyance then when a much anticipated read turns out to be a disappointment.
+You can imagine my annoyance then when a much anticipated read turned out to be a disappointment.
 Why, oh, why did I not listen to the reviews of Glass Sword and push this to the bottom of the TBR pile?
-Unfortunately Glass Sword turned out to be a huge let down – here’s why…
+Unfortunately Glass Sword by New York Times bestselling author Victoria Aveyard turned out to be a huge let down and here’s why…

 NB: review may contain spoilers for those who have not read Red Queen.

 Glass Sword begins where Red Queen ends.
-The King is dead, Maven has seized the crown with the help of his mother and Cal and Mare are on the run.
-Although Cal is a silver blood and Mare is a new blood, the two must work together to track down all the other new bloods before Maven does.
-If they can raise a new blood army before he can, then they might just be able to overthrow him and take revenge for all he has done.
+The King is dead, Maven has seized the crown with the help of his mother and Mare and Cal are on the run.
+Although Cal is a silver blood and Mare, the Lightning Girl, is a new blood, the two must work together to track down all the other new bloods before King Maven does.
+If they can raise a new blood army, the Scarlet Guard, before he can, then they might just be able to overthrow him and take revenge for all he has done.

-The main problem with this book is that it’s just far too long and far too rambly.
+The main problem with this young adult book is that it’s just far too long and far too rambly.
 I could sum up what happens in this with a few, short sentences and there really isn’t any need to read all 440 pages of this novel.
 Within about 50 pages of this book, I could begin to see why so many people disliked it.
 It was clear from the beginning that Mare’s mission was going to be to find all the new red bloods but each mission is the same.
 Plan, execute, run into difficulty, save the red.
-There was no excitement, no suspense, just the same story line over and over again.
+I was expecting an action packed sequel but there was no excitement and no suspense, just the same story line over and over again.
 Understandably, this gets very tiresome and boring after a while.
 It also seems too convenient that each new blood recruited has a different sort of ability that happens to be exactly what they’re looking for.
 A little too easy if you ask me.

 What’s more, Mare, who I greatly admired in Red Queen, completely changes in Glass Sword.
 Hardened by the events in book 1, her heart is shut off to the world and she becomes a sort of recruiting machine.
-I could not identify with any of the characters in this story as they were all pretty emotionless and when they weren’t emotionless, they were angry.
+I was looking forward to a relationship developing between Mare and Cal but I was disappointed on that front.
+I simply could not identify with any of the characters in this story as they were all pretty emotionless and when they weren’t emotionless, they were angry.
 You can certainly feel the rage coursing through each and every one of these characters but instead of appearing brave and determined, they merely seemed cold-hearted and vengeful.